Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Introduction

 The paper is organized as follows.
-We give a covariance operator dependent sufficient and necessary condition to ensure the existence of a unique solution for Eq. \eqref{ell}, through spectral projections on the noise, and establish its Sobolev regularity in Section \ref{sec-spe}.
-The error estimation of the spectral truncations as well as the regularity of the truncated solution are also derived.
-In Section \ref{sec-fem}, we construct finite element approximations to the spectral truncated noises driven SPDEs and derive their convergence rate.
-Previous results then apply to the case of power-law noises.
+At the end of this section, we provide several notations that will be used throughout the rest of the paper.
+In Section \ref{sec-spe} we derive sufficient and necessary conditions for the existence of the unique solution for SPDE \eqref{ell} and establish its regularity.
+The error estimate between the solution of the SPDE driven by the spectral truncation of the original noise and the exact solution of SPDE \eqref{ell} is also derived.
+In Section \ref{sec-fem}, we construct finite element approximations to the SPDEs driven by the spectral truncation noises and derive the error estimate.
+As an application, we use this error estimate to derive optimal order of convergence of the finite element approximations for SPDEs driven by power-law noises and white noises.\\